dgis/emu48android/ReadMe.txt

 - Use the KML Global color as background color.
 - Set the extension .e49 when "Saving as" a state file with model 'Q'.
 - Fix a crash after opening several times a state file.
+- Fix On-D diagnostic not working for 48gII/49G/49g+/50g (rom 2.15 not good, change for 2.10).
+- Fix the scrolling issue found in Emu48 1.59+

 Version 1.1 (2019-03-01)

-- Update the KML spripts and the images from Eric Rechlin.
+- Update the KML scripts and the images from Eric Rechlin.
 - Fix crash when changing the main image.
 - Fix an issue when KML file is not found.